jahnvisethjs/Mentober-Projects/Aastha-Aditi/README.md

 # Project Name
-This Project is for Online Clothing Fashion which includes trending wardrobe collection.
+This Project is for Online Clothing Fashion-RAMP UP which includes trending wardrobe collection.

 # Description
 The Website was made using HTML and CSS and images were taken from various sources.
 The website consists of an introductory page and 5 subsequent pages, linked to the main page by Hyperlinks.